Madhuparna Thakur

 Madhuparna Thakur is an Indian politician from West Bengal.
 As a member of Trinamool Congress, she is the incumbent MLA from Bagdah.
 Elected at the age of 25, she was the youngest MLA in the history of West Bengal at the time of her election.

+Political career

+She contested the Legislative Bye-election in 2024 after the sitting MLA Biswajit Das resigned to contest the 2024 Indian general election, and won by a majority of 33,455 votes over the runner-up candidate, Binay Kumar Biswas of the BJP.
+However, she lost to BJP candidate Soma Thakur by a margin of 34,616 votes in the 2026 West Bengal Legislative Assembly election.